Commission Pages

 The data pack includes:

-- Vicmap road classifications for local roads.
+- Vicmap road classifications for local roads PDF, 64.84 KB

-- Road seal conditions and definitions.
+- Vicmap road seal conditions and definitions XLSX, 11.74 KB

 Next Steps